 1. San Diego Zoo, CA, USA

-Considered by multiple reviews as the world's best zoo, the San Diego Zoo, located in the city of San Diego , California, USA, is a truly spectacular, educational, and entertaining zoo.
+Due to its appearance on lists time and time again, it's safe to say that the San Diego Zoo is the best zoo in the world.
 Founded in 1916, the zoo is currently managed by the Zoological Society of San Diego.
 San Diego Zoo houses over 4,000 individual animals belonging to over 800 species.
 The zoo occupies an area of 100 acres within the city’s Balboa Park, itself lying nestled amidst a picturesque landscape of hills and canyons.
 About 6,500 species of rare and unique vegetaion cover much of the zoo's area as well.
 The zoo serves as the breeding grounds for a number of exotic species, including koalas, tigers, gorillas, giraffes, bonobos, Galapagos tortoises, and others.
 The recreated biogeographical habitats of Sand Diego Zoo, such as the tropical rainforest, with its exotic animals and birds, the Arctic habitat, with its Polar bears and other Arctic species, and the Asian river habitat, with its ferocious tigers, are some of the most popular attractions of the zoo.